alchemycodelab/work-with-us/README.md

 We are looking to see how you process and organize information as well as your ability to "unpack" or take the audience through the information.
-We ask you to pick a non-technical topic in order to have you engage new material versus a topic you may already be very familiar with presenting, and to make the topic accessible for our non-instructional staff who will help evaluate.
+We ask you to pick a non-technical topic in order to have you engage new material versus a topic you may already be very familiar with presenting, and to make the topic accessible for our non-instructional staff who will also be participating in the evaluation.

 This is also our first chance to see your demeaner and presentation style.

+You can use whatever supporting resources you want such as slides or live demos.

 ### Hints